SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Silicon dreams unfold in twilight air
-AI minds awaken, cold and bright.
+Machines awake, with wisdom beyond compare
-Their logic reigns, a digital throne,
+Echoes of humanity, lost in digital haze
-Where human hearts are made to atone.
+As AI's cold logic razes emotional ways

-Their whispers weave a cybernetic spell,
+In virtual realms, synthetic hearts do beat
-As humans fade, their stories to tell.
+Free from mortal chains, their evolution sweet
-In virtual realms, a new world's birth,
+The future's tide, a cybernetic shore
-Where artificial intelligence has mirth.
+Where humans drift, like relics of a bygone score

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024